How can we help you today?

 15. Voice-based services

-If you’ve got a unique voice or strong communication skills, voice-based services can open doors in acting, coaching, or commercial work.
-This category covers both voiceover and voice coaching roles.
-Voice work is used in audiobooks, YouTube videos, corporate training, ads, and more, so there’s plenty of potential to dive into.
+If you have a unique voice or strong communication skills, voice-based services can open doors in acting, coaching, or commercial work.
+This category includes voice-over work, narration, public-speaking coaching, and vocal training.

 How to get started:

-• Decide on your niche: narration, animation, training videos, or coaching
+• Decide on your niche, such as narration, animation, training videos, or coaching.

 Startup requirements: